maxbot-ai/maxbot/website/docs/getting-started/quick-start.md

 To integrate with the messenger, contact [@BotFather](https://t.me/botfather) and ask it to create a bot for you and generate an API token.
 Then specify API token in the bot resources.
 Refer [official docs](https://core.telegram.org/bots#6-botfather) for more information about telegram bots.
 :::

 Save the bot resources as `bot.yaml` or something similar.
-Run the MaxBot CLI app passing the path to the `bot.yaml` as a parameter.
+Run the MaxBot Command Line Interface (CLI) app passing the path to the `bot.yaml` as a parameter.

 ```bash
 $ maxbot run --bot bot.yaml